solarmanpv/igen-docs/docs/Hardware/OpenData.md

 ### Use Cases

 1. **Push Device Data (UDP)**
-    - Unencrypted: UDP broadcast to `255.255.255.255`
+    - UDP broadcast to `255.255.255.255`
     - Device Key Encrypted: UDP broadcast to `255.255.255.255` (Coming soon)

 2. **Receive External Query Requests (HTTP/HTTPS)**
-    - HTTP: No encryption/authentication, plaintext transmission
+    - HTTP
-    - HTTP + Digest: Digest authentication
+    - HTTP + Digest
-    - HTTPS: TLS/SSL encryption (Coming soon)
+    - HTTPS (Coming soon)

 <img src={require("./img/opendata_use_cases.png").default} width="400"/>

 ## 2. Preparation

-### 1. Install Tools
+### 2.1 Install Tools

-- Network debugging tool (e.g., [NetAssist](https://www.cmsoft.cn/resource/102.html)): For receiving UDP broadcasts.
+- For receiving UDP broadcasts: Any network debugging tool (such as [NetAssist](https://www.cmsoft.cn/resource/102.html)) can be used.
-- [Postman](https://www.getpostman.com/): For calling HTTP APIs to get device info or update configurations.
+- For sending HTTP requests: The [Postman](https://www.getpostman.com/) GUI tool or the cURL command-line tool can be used.

-### 2. Enable API
+### 2.2 Enable API

 Device API functionality is **disabled by default** and must be manually enabled before use.

-### 3. Obtain IP Address
+### 2.3 Obtain IP Address

 Choose one of the following four methods: